SmalkiGroove/heroes-expansion/doc/HEROES.md

 • All Rune Priests in hero's army gain +1 to their Attack and Defense for every two levels of the hero.
 • Rune Priests in hero's army play first in combat.
-• When standing in the entrance of a Fortress town at the start of the day, the hero can build the Rune Priests dwelling for Golds, ignoring the prerequisites.
-The cost decreases with hero level.
+• Build or upgrade the Runic Shrine in the town where the hero is recruited.

 Starting Skills
 • Runelore